I do not own these characters, or any rights to them, I am simply borrowing them to write a story for amusement purposes only.

 "No," she said quietly.

 "Then you'll die here," the other half of her sneered, and her hands rose, birthing lightning.
 "And I'll take our body, and do what you are too weak to do!
-I'll shatter this false piece, and…."
+I'll shatter this false peace, and…."

 "No," Azula murmured again, forcing herself to remain calm as she walked forward.